Keep your pets safe during hot summer days

 - Keep your pet well groomed.
 A matted coat traps in heat.
 Resist the temptation to shave off your pet’s hair in an effort to keep him cool.
 Your pet’s coat will protect him from getting sunburned.

-Signs of heat stroke include: excessive panting or drooling, anxious or staring expression, fast pulse rate and high body temp which can lead to vomiting, staggering gait, non-responsiveness, and collapse.
+Signs of heat stroke include: excessive panting or drooling, anxious or staring expression, fast pulse rate and high body temperature.
+These symptoms can lead to vomiting, staggering gait, non-responsiveness, and collapse.
 As soon as you see any of these signs, put cool water on their legs (running water or by standing in a kiddie pool) which will slowly and safely lower their body temperature.
 Avoid covering their whole body in really cold water which can actually cause additional problems.
 Then get your pet to a veterinarian immediately.